 - internet explorer 11 opens then closes

-- internet 11 closes down
+- internet explorer 11 not working flashes and closes

 - How to Change and Use Timezone (Tzutil) in Windows 7